c3llus/movie-service/README.md

 # movie-service

 Unfinished, will add later:
-- unit tests
+- unit tests -  and the mocks are not even generated yet.
-- server's endpoint being functional - currently working on last OMDB API not returning success resp.
-Got 401 unauthorized (key used is correct), debugging.
+- important (but tertiary in this test's req) - proper logging and error handling.
-- important (but tertiary in this test's req) - proper logging and error handling
+- the details endpoint response's body returned isn't complete. commented

 Other than that, server works well.